2008–09 Russian Cup

-The Russian Cup 2008–09 was the seventeenth season of the Russian football knockout tournament since the dissolution of Soviet Union.
-The competition started on April 16, 2008 and finished with the Final held in spring 2009.
+The 2008–09 Russian Cup was the seventeenth season of the Russian football knockout tournament since the dissolution of Soviet Union.
+The competition started on 16 April 2008 and finished with the final held on 31 May 2009.
 The defending champions were CSKA Moscow.

 Preliminary round

 This round featured 20 Second Division teams and 2 amateur teams.
-The games were played from April 16 – 27, 2008.
+The games were played between 16 and 27 April 2008.